 There is a bewildering array of dog bowl choices out there so choosing the best can be difficult.

-Looks and design aside, I recommend going for ceramic or stainless steel bowls because they are long-lasting, cannot be chewed and are very easy to clean.
+Looks and design aside, I recommend going for stainless steel bowls because they are long-lasting, cannot be chewed and are very easy to clean.

 I also recommend buying bowls with heavy rubber bottoms so they stay rooted to the spot and are harder to spill or flip over.
 Unless of course you buy bowls in a stand, then these problems are already solved.

 A Puppy Crate And Bedding

 A good crate is one of the most beneficial things you can provide for the good of yourself and your puppy.